-“Processed Content” refers to any Content that has been processed using the API or the Web-Translator.
+“Processed Content” refers to any Content that has been processed using the API or the DeepL Pro Translator.

 “Service Specification” refers to the specification of the API and the web translator as agreed upon conclusion of this Agreement.

-Subject to these Terms and Conditions and the Service Specification, DeepL provides Customer with access to the API and Web-Translator in accordance with the Service Specification and the applicable Documentation for the duration of this Agreement.
+Subject to these Terms and Conditions and the Service Specification, DeepL provides Customer with access to the subscribed Products in accordance with the Service Specification and the applicable Documentation for the term of this Agreement.

 The API allows Customer to use the technical infrastructure for machine translation operated by DeepL by means of transmitting Content to the technical infrastructure.
 DeepL shall process the Content in accordance with this Agreement, the Service Specification and the Documentation.
 However, DeepL is neither obligated to ensure nor warrants correctness or accuracy of API Responses or Processed Content.
 In particular, DeepL does not give any guarantee regarding the correctness of the translations created by the machine translation system.

 Particularly in view of the on-going development of the API, DeepL may introduce new versions of the API with an additional or different range of features.
-Furthermore, DeepL may terminate deprecated versions of the API provided that the termination is reasonable for the Customer in consideration of the interests of both Parties.
-DeepL shall inform the Customer of such termination in due time in writing (e-mail sufficient) at least 4 weeks before the termination becomes effective.
+Furthermore, DeepL may terminate deprecated versions of the API provided that the termination is reasonable for Customer in consideration of the interests of both Parties.
+DeepL shall inform Customer of such termination in writing (e-mail sufficient) at least 4 weeks before the termination becomes effective.
 DeepL will inform Customer of updates of the API via e-mail.

 DeepL shall provide an annual average of 97% uptime availability for those Products that are subject to charges.
 The availability calculation excludes any downtime for planned maintenance work as well as service interruptions which are beyond DeepL’s control, including but not limited to short-term and undue increase in the number of translation Requests by Customer which requires an unplanned increase in system capacity.

-Subject to the exceptions in Section 4.1, availability shall be calculated as the number of hours the services of the API and the Web-Translator are functional, divided by the total number of hours within the respective calendar year.
+Subject to the exceptions in Section 4.1, availability shall be calculated as the number of hours the services of the Products are functional, divided by the total number of hours within the respective calendar year.

-A contract regarding DeepL’s services under this Agreement can be concluded by providing an email address and a password and then entering a billing address and payment information.
+In order to conclude a contract regarding DeepL’s services under this Agreement it is required to provide an e-mail address and a password and then entering a billing address and payment information.
 After that, a summary of the order will be displayed for review.
-If Customer, after having agreed to these Terms and Conditions and to the Service Specification, clicks on the button “Buy now” the contract is concluded when the subsequent page loads successfully and a subscription number is provided.
+If Customer, after having agreed to these Terms and Conditions and to the Service Specification, clicks on the Order Button the contract is concluded when the subsequent page loads successfully and a subscription number is provided.

 DeepL reserves the right to reject Customer requests to conclude a contract.
-In this event, DeepL will display a respective message during the buying process, at latest when the Customer has clicked the button “Buy now”.
+In this event, DeepL will display a respective message during the buying process, at latest when Customer has clicked the Order Button.
 In particular, DeepL rejects contracts with Customers providing machine translation services, including but not limited to Amazon.com, Inc., Microsoft Corporation, Google LLC, Alphabet Inc., Apple Inc., Facebook Inc., and their subsidiaries.

-Until clicking the button “Buy now” (or a comparable one), the Customer can change or abort the order at any time.
+Until clicking the Order Button, Customer can change or abort the order at any time.

-DeepL shall provide its services immediately after conclusion of the contract.
+DeepL shall provide its services immediately after conclusion of the Agreement.

-The contract can be concluded in English or German language.
+The Agreement can be concluded in English or German language.

-DeepL grants the Customer a non-exclusive, non-transferable, non-sublicensable worldwide right to use the API and the Web-Translator for its intended purpose within the term and scope of this Agreement, subject to the authorised number of Internal Users for which Customer has paid DeepL.
+DeepL grants Customer a non-exclusive, non-transferable, non-sublicensable worldwide right to use the Products for its internal intended purpose for the term and within the scope of this Agreement, subject to the authorised number of Internal Users for which Customer has paid DeepL.

-DeepL grants the Customer a non-exclusive right to use the provided Code Samples for educational and internal development purposes without restriction in regard to time or location, in particular to reproduce the Code Samples and provide them to employees or contractors, to modify and create derivative works of the Code Samples and to use, sub-license or distribute such derivative works without limitation.
+DeepL grants Customer a non-exclusive right to use the provided Code Samples for educational and internal development purposes without restriction in regard to time or location, in particular to reproduce the Code Samples and provide them to Internal Users, to modify and create derivative works of the Code Samples and to use, sub-license or distribute such derivative works without limitation.

 All rights regarding the Content, Processed Content and/or Customer Training Data remain with Customer.
-However, Customer grants DeepL the non-exclusive worldwide right to use the Content and/or Customer Training Data solely in order to provide DeepL’s services to the Customer.
+However, Customer grants DeepL the non-exclusive worldwide right to use the Content and/or Customer Training Data solely in order to provide DeepL’s services to Customer.
 In particular, Customer grants to DeepL the right to temporarily store, modify, process, translate and transmit the Content and/or Customer Training Data, and to sublicense the foregoing rights to its subcontractors, to the extent required to provide the services set out in this Agreement.

-Customer may use the API and the Web-Translator solely for the purpose agreed between the Parties.
-In particular, Customer may not, and will not allow third parties (including Internal Users and End Users) to use the API and the Web-Translator, translations created using the API and the Web-Translator, Documentation or other data, information or service provided by DeepL unless expressly authorised by DeepL in written form
+Customer may use the Products solely for the purpose agreed between the Parties.
+In particular, Customer may not, and will not allow third parties (including Internal Users and End Users) to use the Products, translations created using the Products, Documentation or other data, information or service provided by DeepL unless expressly authorised by DeepL in written form

 for spamming or any other unsolicited advertising;